cigarplug/fit5120/README.md

 # Data processing backend for the FIT5120 Capstone Project

 This is the back-end program for of our project titled: Reducing Transport Injuries - Fighting Fatigue

 It is developed using the Flask web framework.

+View the product video for this project: https://www.youtube.com/watch?v=9ksR8vJijpg

 ## Features